1. Getting Started

 Full Hour Sessions

 - Pricing is on a per person basis and clients may be assigned a training partner or placed in a group of up to 5 participants.
 Sessions expire 120 days after purchase.
-Packages must be paid for via cash or check.
+Packages must be paid for via cash or credit card at the front desk of the fitness center.

-- No-showing will result in loss of a session.
+- No-showing or canceling with less than 24 hour notice will result in loss of a session.

 To sign up or for more information contact: